Trump slams McConnell, Ryan, Clapper, the ‘Fake News’ in series of tweets

 The feud between McConnell and Trump began when McConnell criticized the president for having “excessive expectations” about the legislative process, after Congress failed to deliver the votes on a plan to repeal and replace ObamaCare ahead of their August recess.
 Trump repeatedly said he was “very disappointed in Mitch,” and reportedly had a “profane shouting match” over the phone on Aug.
 9.

-TRUMP, MCCONELL PORTRAY THEMSELVES AS 'UNITED' AFTER RIFT
+TRUMP, MCCONNELL PORTRAY THEMSELVES AS 'UNITED' AFTER RIFT

 This week, the two have attempted to make up publicly.